Skip to content

 Timer

 A software timer calls a user-supplied callback after a specified period.
-Timers run on a shared timer daemon thread — callbacks must be short and non-blocking.
-Two modes are supported:
+Callbacks run in a backend-specific RTOS context (e.g. the FreeRTOS timer service task) — they must be short and non-blocking.
+Two modes are supported, selected by the one_shot flag at init/create time:

 State Machine